-Cellular waste is constantly being produced as part of cell metabolism, such as errors in protein synthesis (misfolded proteins) or damaged mitochondrial parts.
-This waste is normally broken down by cellular cleaning processes, especially by the so-called autophagy, the cellular "recycling system".
-The lysosomes then dock onto these waste products, and their enzymes break this waste down into its individual components, making it recyclable.
-Lysosomes are therefore also referred to as the "stomach" of our cells.
+As part of cell metabolism, cellular waste is constantly produced, such as: Errors in protein synthesis (misfolded proteins) or damaged mitochondrial parts.
+This waste is normally broken down through cellular cleansing processes, esp.a through the so-called Autophagy, the cellular “recycling system”.
+The lysosomes then dock onto these waste products and their enzymes break down this waste into its individual components and thus make it recyclable.
+Lysosomes are therefore also called the “stomach” of our cells.

-Unfortunately, in old age, this autophagy no longer works so well, so that molecular garbage accumulates in the cells and ultimately impairs normal cell functions.
-Over the years, this cellular waste can then contribute to the relevant diseases of old age, such as diabetes, Alzheimer's or Parkinson's.
+Unfortunately, as we get older, this autophagy no longer works so well, so that molecular waste accumulates in the cells and ultimately impairs normal cell functions.
+Over the years, this cellular waste can then contribute to the relevant diseases of old age, such as: Diabetes, Alzheimer's or Parkinson's.

-One way of activating autophagy is caloric restriction (fasting).
-Because when there is a shortage of food, the body activates the enzyme "sirtuin" and thus autophagy to extract nutrients to release the "protein garbage".
-And quasi as a side effect of this nutrient extraction, misfolded proteins and defective organelles are broken down.
-This also fits well with the observation in numerous studies that caloric restriction in laboratory animals has prolonged life and counteracts aging processes.
+One way to activate autophagy is caloric restriction (fasting).
+Because when there is a lack of food, the body activates the enzyme “sirtuin” and thus autophagy to release nutrients from the “protein waste”.
+And as a side effect of this nutrient production, misfolded proteins and defective organelles are broken down.
+This also fits well with the observation in numerous studies that caloric restriction in laboratory animals has extended life and counteracts aging processes.

-The first systematic study of the beneficial effects of caloric restriction was by Clive McCay in 1937: a 33% caloric restriction in laboratory rats has a) a significant increase in maximum lifespan and b) a 50-year increase in average lifespan % causes.
+The first systematic study of the positive effects of caloric restriction dates from 1937 by Clive McCay: a 33% caloric restriction in laboratory rats has a) a significant extension of the maximum lifespan and b) an extension of the average lifespan by 50 % effected.

-This basic principle seems to be the reason for numerous positive health effects of resveratrol, which are already well documented by studies.
+This basic principle seems to be the cause of numerous positive health effects of resveratrol, which have already been well proven in studies.